asmin1243/kuzha.github.io/README.md

+# Personal website

-This is my Github Pages, which used the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).
+This is the repository for my professional website hosted in Github Pages.